kdillo893/DevStackPractice/README.md

 # CRUD application
 Creating a small application that includes a database connection, object structures, some API, and some front-end structure.

+TODO: I was making the setup way too complicated and using a bunch of different tools and dependencies.
+I want to rework this to be much simpler to set up.
+Setting up your own postgres DB from scratch is a pain, and there are tools to do that or public containers via docker to make the process easier.
+Another thing would be to have a bash script which does all the granular setup so that others who try to redo this repo won't get frustrated and give up (like me in the future)

 ## postgres setup
 in order to have a Postgres database and other things, need to download the client and set things up.
 Some arch instructions here: https://wiki.archlinux.org/title/PostgreSQL